CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/logout/logout_delete_cyclecloud.md

-# placeholder for instructions on how to logout and delete cyclecloud
+# Link to Azure Instructions on how to logout and delete cyclecloud

 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/terminate-cluster?view=cyclecloud-8">How to Terminate Cluster Resources</a>